Planetary dynamos driven by semiconvection in stably stratified layers

 Figs.~\ref{fig:surffield}(b) and (c) show, respectively, the rescaled surface radial magnetic field $\sqrt{\mu_0Q}b_r$ in the simulation at time $0.53t_\eta$, and the radial magnetic field of Jupiter at $r=0.92R_J$.
 Both plots show an overall dipolar form, with some higher $l$ structures near the equator, and a similar magnetic field strength ($\sim 0.8~\unit{mT}$ for the simulation, $\sim 3~\unit{mT}$ for the observational data).
 The simulation data is much more regular than the observational data, with the field in Jupiter exhibiting the well-known large flux patch in the northern hemisphere, and strong negative patch near the equator \citep{connerney2022new}

-\section{Discussion \& Conclusions}
+\section{Discussion \& conclusions}

 In this paper, we have demonstrated the possibility of semiconvection driving a planetary dynamo at low magnetic Prandtl number.
-Our simulation results show striking resemblance to observational data from Jupiter, with a strongly dipolar surface field for the majority of the time, and higher-$l$ structures visible near the equator.
+Thanks to the Juno mission, there is plentiful data from Jupiter, which we have aimed our study to recreate.
+Our simulation results show striking resemblance to the Jovian magnetic field, with a strongly dipolar surface field for the majority of the time, and higher-$l$ structures visible near the equator.
 The ratio of magnetic to kinetic energies lies within our predicted range, and an estimation based on this range obtains a very similar magnetic field strength to observational data.
 The existence of a semiconvection dynamo at low $\Pm$ runs contrary to the work of \citet{mather2021regimes}, who concluded that unrealistically high values of $\Pm$ would be required, and thus semiconvection was unlikely to be important for planetary magnetic fields.